Assoc. Prof Barbara Boswell

 Office: Room 122, AC Jordan Building

 Barbara Boswell is a feminist literary scholar and creative writer with research and teaching interests in Black diasporic women’s writing, Black South African women’s literature, and queer theory.
-She earned a PhD from the Harriet Tubman Department of Women’s Studies from the University of Maryland, College Park, in 2010, after joining the Department of Women, Gender and Sexuality Studies as a Fulbright Scholar.
+She earned a PhD from the Department of Women’s Studies at the University of Maryland, College Park, where she studied as a Fulbright Scholar.
 Her MPhil was completed at the Women’s and Gender Studies Programme at the University of the Western Cape.

 Barbara has taught at the University of Maryland and the University of Virginia, where she was an ACLS Postdoctoral fellow at the Carter G Woodson Institute for African-American and African Studies.
 She has also taught in the English Department at the University of the Witwatersrand in Johannesburg.

 Postcolonial African literature